Tax Planning & Preparation

-Federal and state governments offer a number of tax credits and incentives.
-Our team of tax professionals can help identify where they may be used to reduce tax liabilities and increase your overall cash flow.
+Federal and state governments offer tax credits and incentives.
+From our experience, many closely held businesses are missing out on the opportunities available to them.
+Our team of tax professionals will assess your situation to help reduce tax liabilities and increase cash flow.

 The Research & Development (R&D) tax credit is an incentive providing tax benefits for companies investing in innovation and process improvement.
 We work exclusively with entrepreneurs and understand the activities that do and do not qualify as a way to reinvest in the business.
 A complimentary assessment is all that’s needed.

 The IC-DISC is a tax deferral tool that can be used by U.S. companies exporting domestically produced goods.
 It is highly recommended that companies with a moderate amount of export sales explore the generous 15.8% tax savings the IC-DISC may offer.

 Cost segregation is a tax savings tool allowing companies and individuals who have constructed, purchased, or remodeled business property to increase cash flow by accelerating depreciation deductions and deferring federal and state income taxes.

 Many areas implement economic development incentives to promote growth.
 Governments use these tactics to attract new companies, retain existing companies, and create new jobs.
 Identifying location incentives can be beneficial when aligned with company goals.

 Determine the optimal tax structure for your business

 There are many ways to structure your business entity, including: C Corporation, S Corporation, Partnership, Limited Liability Company (LLC), Branch and Sole Proprietorship, which can create confusion for owners.
 We will analyze your situation and advise you on the advantages and disadvantages of each option.